What is Dragon Link RTP?

 | Double Lion | 87%–96% | Yes | Dual Hold & Spin screens on linked cabinets | Mini / Minor / Major / Grand |

 Note: cannot independently verify exact per-variant RTP sub-configurations from publicly available PAR documentation.
-The 87–96% range applies to the Dragon Link family as a whole; variants at the same denomination and casino will typically share identical settings.
+The 87–96% range applies to the family as a whole; variants at the same coin level and property will typically share identical settings.

 How casinos configure Dragon Link RTP — and why it varies by property

-When a casino purchases Dragon Link cabinets, Aristocrat delivers them with a selection of available RTP configurations built into the game software.
-Casino gaming managers — not Aristocrat — choose which configuration to activate for each machine.
+When an operator purchases Dragon Link cabinets, Aristocrat delivers them with a selection of available RTP configurations built into the game software.
+Gaming managers — not Aristocrat — choose which configuration to activate for each machine.
 That decision is driven by three factors: regulatory minimums, floor strategy, and player demographics.

 What is a PAR sheet and how does Aristocrat document RTP?

-Casinos receive monthly performance reports comparing actual payback against the theoretical RTP in the PAR sheet.
-If actual returns deviate significantly over a large sample, the casino investigates for hardware or software faults.
+Operators receive monthly performance reports comparing actual payback against the theoretical RTP in the PAR sheet.
+If actual returns deviate significantly over a large sample, the property investigates for hardware or software faults.
 Gaming commissions audit machines on a scheduled basis to verify compliance.

 Players cannot obtain PAR sheets directly from Aristocrat.
 In some jurisdictions — Nevada being the clearest example — gaming commission reports publishing average payback by game type are publicly available.
 These are floor averages, not machine-level figures.